CourseMaterial/FutureSystems/docs/source/hadoop_cluster.rst

 Slides
 ----------------------------------------------------------------------

 * Deploying hadoop clusters may not be as easy as one may think.
+(Tutorial 2.2.)

     * Setup keys, setup permissions, reserve compute servers

 * In conlusion we have a much easier way to set up hadop clusters.
+(Tutorial 2.1.)

 .. * Alternatives: openstack ??? technology

-*Navigation*

-`Next page >> Deploying MongoDB Shard Cluster <mongodb_cluster.html>`_
+`Next Tutorial>> Deploying MongoDB Shard Cluster <mongodb_cluster.html>`_

 Introduction
 -------------